 Veterans with both an alcohol use disorder and PTSD are also more likely to binge drink, possibly in periodic attempts to block out traumatic battle memories or flashbacks.
 Counter productively, substance use may actually prolong the duration of PTSD by providing an escape from the trauma, which cannot be treated successfully if the person is actively avoiding it.4

-Veterans with PTSD who abuse substances often experience an exacerbation of physical health issues or cognitive impairment in their day-to-day civilian lives.2,11 These veterans are at increased risk of other issues, too, including domestic violence, sleep disturbances, and severe depression.11 Substance use has been involved in almost 30% of suicides for active soldiers in the Army between the years of 2005 and 2009.11
+Veterans with PTSD who abuse substances often experience an exacerbation of physical health issues or cognitive impairment in their day-to-day civilian lives.2,11 These veterans are at increased risk of other issues, too, including domestic violence, sleep disturbances, and severe depression.11 Suicide rates are higher for active duty military and veterans than it is for the civilian population.11 In 2014, more than 20% of the countries suicides were veterans.11

 Those who bravely served in the military sacrifice so much for all of us, and it is imperative that you not sacrifice your mental and physical health any longer.
 PTSD and substance abuse are mountains that you can climb, and we are here to help.
 Call our admissions navigators at 1-888-509-8965 Who Answers? so they can assist you in finding the treatment you need to live the life you deserve.

-During the Vietnam era, forward treatment was still used to treat soldiers with symptoms of what is now known as PTSD.9 Levels of substance use were also high among service personnel during this time, and as veterans returned home, they were drug tested and sent for rehabilitation as needed.9,11
+During the Vietnam era, forward treatment, which is when soldiers were treated near the combat zones to allow for social support from their military peers while focusing on returning to battle as soon as possible, was used to treat soldiers with symptoms of what is now known as PTSD.9 Levels of substance use were also high among service personnel during this time, and as veterans returned home, they were drug tested and sent for rehabilitation as needed.9,11

 Integrated treatment uses:2,4,5